bloominstituteoftechnology/module-challenge-intro-to-git/pc.md

 6. Explain the difference between `git fetch`, `git merge` and `git pull`.
 What does each command do?
 7. What is a merge conflict?
 8. How do you resolve a merge conflict?

+Answers

+1. Set of commands that we can use in our terminal.
+2. GitHub is a cloud-based service that allows you to access and manage Git repositories and Git lets you manage the code.
+3. Branches are copies of the main code that we had made edits to.
+4. A pull request is how you send your contributions to be reviewed and edited and submitted into the project.
+5. The command to switch between branches is "git checkout main"
+6. 'git fetch' downloads objects and refs from another repository.
+'Git merge' joins multiple development histories together.
+'Git pull' fetches and integrates with another repository or local branch.
+7. A merge conflict is when there are competing commits occurring when you merge branches.
+8. To resolve a merge conflict, you want to decide which branch changes you want to keep and delete the conflict markers and make final changes.